bagder/http2-explained/README.md

 ------------

 I encourage and welcome help and contributions from anyone who may have improvements to offer.
-As the source is a ODT file, pull requests and diff probably won't work very well so let's try to file issues or send email to daniel-http2@haxx.se with your suggestions!
+As the source is an FODT file, pull requests and diff probably won't work very well so let's try to file issues or send email to daniel-http2@haxx.se with your suggestions!